http4k/http4k/src/docs/guide/howto/create_a_custom_json_marshaller/index.md

 This ability to render custom types through different JSON marshallers allows API users to provide different "views" for different purposes - for example we may wish to hide the values of some fields in the output, as below:

-### Example - Representing MicroTypes as Strings in JSON
+### Example - Representing MicroTypes/TinyTypes as Strings in JSON

-MicroTypes are popular in Kotlin providing type-safety throughout a codebase, ensuring amongst other things that method parameters are not accidentally permuted.
+MicroTypes (aka Tiny Types) are popular in Kotlin providing type-safety throughout a codebase, ensuring amongst other things that method parameters are not accidentally permuted.
 An example of a simple microtype might be:

 ```kotlin